kahlan/kahlan/docs/README.md

 });
 ```

 **Note:** This only work **for classes loaded by Composer**.
-If you try to create a stub with a `exit()` statement it won't get intercepted by patchers and the application will quit for real.
-Indeed, **code in `*Spec.php` files are not patched**.
+If you try to create a stub with a `exit()` statement inside a closure it won't get intercepted by patchers and the application will quit for real.
+Indeed, **code in `*Spec.php` files are not intercepted/patched**.

 ## <a name="reporters"></a>7 - Reporters

 Kahlan provide a flexible reporter system which can be extended easily.

-By default there's two build-in reporters.
-The default is the dotted one:
+There's two build-in reporters and default is the dotted one:

 ```php
 ./bin/kahlan --reporter=dot
 ```

-And the other looks like more a progress bar:
+The following command use the bar one which looks like more a progress bar:
 ```php
 ./bin/kahlan --reporter=bar
 ```